Holiday Observance

 Easter – As with Christmas, it is appropriate to remember an aspect of God’s grace during a special time of the year.
 Therefore, during Easter season, the truths of Jesus’ death and resurrection for the salvation of His people are taught.
 The school celebrates as a community with a traditional Flowering of the Cross assembly during Holy Week.
 We observe Good Friday and Easter Monday as school holidays.

-St. Valentine’s Day – St. Valentine’s Day is acknowledged and celebrated with Valentine’s cards and class parties.
-While this is a secular celebration, the school chooses to emphasize the love that Christ commands all Christians to have for one another.
+St. Valentine’s Day St. Valentine’s Day is acknowledged and celebrated with Valentine’s cards and class celebrations.
+While this is a secular celebration, the school chooses to emphasize the love that Christ commands all Christians to have for one another and is usually connected with Love Thy Neighbor service outreaches in the Boerne community.